.: Trade of NWFP

 · After making the payment to the collectors of the collection charges and and the difference amount of sale rate and collection rate in the District Union, the purchaser is allowed to transport the collected Gum wherever he desires.

-The collection and sale of Gums in past six years is given in the following table.
+The collection and sale of Gums in past fifteen years is given in the following table.

 Year